How to Build GDPR- and HIPAA-Compliant Dashboards

 • No customer names or emails displayed.

-• Data aggregated at country level (no individual tracking).
+• Data aggregated at the country level (no individual tracking).

 • Sensitive fields masked or removed entirely.